kerri-hicks/blur_no-alt/README.md

 To use: Create a sub-directory in your wp-content/plugins directory called, well, you can call it anything, but how about Blur_No-Alt?
 And then put these two files into it.

 Then, go into your WordPress dashboard and look at your Plugins list.
 Activate the plugin, and you're good to go.

+Credit for this idea goes to Mark Whittaker at Southern Utah University, who mentioned this strategy in a conversation in the #accessibility channel on the [HighEdWeb](https://www.highedweb.org/) Slack.